 The ACE Mentor is a national program that introduces high school students to the wide range of career opportunities available in architecture, construction, engineering and related areas of the building design and construction industry.
 It engages students through weekly meetings where student teams at area high schools work directly with mentors who are professionals employed in the trades industries.

-These mentors volunteer their time to teach students how to design hypothetical projects, tour local construction sites and gain hands on experience in the architecture, construction and engineering fields.
+These mentors volunteer their time to teach students how to design hypothetical projects, including electrical construction and electrical design projects; tour local construction sites; and gain hands-on experience in the architecture, construction and engineering fields.